 - VOIP programs like Skype can also be very useful

 Purdue offers free access to more than 200 software applications through Software Remote.
 Many of the commonly used applications for engineering courses that you would otherwise need to purchase, can be accessed from the convenience of your laptop or PC 24 hours a day, seven days a week with your Purdue career account.
-Included on the list are popular programs such as MatLab, SPSS, Minitab, Mathematica and SAS.
+Included on the list are popular programs such as SPSS, Minitab, Mathematica and SAS.

 Purdue students can take advantage of negotiated pricing with vendors for hardware, software, and mobile service plans.
 Get started shopping.